-Traditional treatment strategies have largely been limited to pharmaceutical and surgical modalities.
-Currently approved medications, such as Finasteride and Minoxidil, require a great degree of compliance for long periods of time with varying degrees of effectiveness.
-Side effects are also common and often dissuade use, including sexual dysfunction, mood disorders, increased risks of prostate/breast cancer, and birth defects.
-Surgical treatments, once limited to scalp reduction and rotational flap techniques, have evolved to follicular unit isolation/extraction with the use of punch biopsies or donor strip harvesting.
-Success and efficiency are affected by surgeon skill set, however, because follicle transection rates and operative speed are limiting factors for both physician and patient.
-In addition, scar, poor wound healing, and an unnatural hairline are frequently reported concerns and considerations in the hands of less experienced surgeons.
+Traditional treatment strategies and their limitations in hair restorationTraditional treatment strategies have been mainly limited to pharmaceutical and surgical modalities.
+Currently approved medications, such as Finasteride and Minoxidil, require a great degree of compliance for long periods with varying degrees of effectiveness.
+Side effects are also common and often dissuade use, including sexual dysfunction, mood disorders, increased prostate/breast cancer risks, and birth defects.
+Once limited to scalp reduction and rotational flap techniques, surgical treatments have evolved to follicular unit isolation/extraction with punch biopsies or donor strip harvesting.
+Success and efficiency are affected by the surgeon’s skill set, however, because follicle transection rates and operative speed are limiting factors for both physician and patient.
+In addition, scars, poor wound healing, and an unnatural hairline are frequently reported concerns and considerations in the hands of less experienced surgeons.

-The platelet and plasma growth factors isolated in the PRP slurry have been found to be in higher concentration per volume, when compared with a patient’s whole blood.
+The platelet and plasma growth factors isolated in the PRP slurry are in higher concentration per volume, when compared with a patient’s whole blood.
 The platelet solution may then be activated in vitro (turning to a gelatinous state) or injected in liquid form for activation in vivo.
-Once activated, platelets release alpha granules containing a myriad of growth factors, including transforming growth factor-ß (TGF-ß), epidermal growth factor (EGF), basic fibroblast growth factor, vascular endothelial growth factor (VEGF), platelet-derived growth factor (PDGF), and insulin-like growth factor-1 (IGF-1).
-These factors have been found to have substantial effects on the hair cell growth cycle: stimulating differentiation proliferation, and hair follicle growth.
-In brief, the hair cycle consists of a resting telogen phase, an active anagen growing phase, and an apoptotic catagen phase.
-Aberrancies in the cycling of these phases lead to a disruption in hair follicle growth and hair loss.
-Bulge cells, inducible stem cells found along the shaft of the hair follicle, have been found to repopulate the hair follicle epithelium and are fundamental to the progression of hair cycling.
-It is these hair follicle stem cells that contain growth factor receptors responsible for hair growth manipulation and molecular pathway regulation.
+Once activated, platelets release alpha granules containing a myriad of growth factors, including transforming growth factor-ß (TGF-ß), epidermal growth factor (EGF), essential fibroblast growth factor, vascular endothelial growth factor (VEGF), platelet-derived growth factor (PDGF), and insulin-like growth factor-1 (IGF-1).
+These factors have been found to substantially affect the hair cell growth cycle: stimulating differentiation proliferation and hair follicle growth.
+In brief, the hair cycle consists of a resting telogen phase, an active anagen-growing phase, and an apoptotic catagen phase.
+Aberrancies in cycling these phases lead to a disruption in hair follicle growth and hair loss.
+Bulge cells, inducible stem cells found along the hair follicle shaft, have been found to repopulate the hair follicle epithelium and are fundamental to the progression of hair cycling.
+It is these hair follicles stem cells that contain growth factor receptors responsible for hair growth manipulation and molecular pathway regulation.

-Laboratory tests to aid with diagnosis include complete blood cell count; and measurement of serum levels of iron, serum ferritin, total iron-binding capacity, folic acid, triiodothyronine, thyroxine, thyroid-stimulating hormone, antithyroid peroxidase, dehydroepiandrosterone, testosterone, prolactin, follicle stimulating hormone, and luteinizing hormone.
+Laboratory tests and exclusion criteria for PRP therapyLaboratory tests to aid with diagnosis include complete blood cell count; and measurement of serum levels of iron, serum ferritin, total iron-binding capacity, folic acid, triiodothyronine, thyroxine, thyroid-stimulating hormone, antithyroid peroxidase, dehydroepiandrosterone, testosterone, prolactin, follicle-stimulating hormone, and luteinizing hormone.
 Of note, medication history known to affect the cyclooxygenase inflammatory pathway should be documented; these include nonsteroidal anti-inflammatory drugs such as aspirin, glucocorticoids, and immunomodulating therapies.

 Contraindications and exclusion criteria in several studies include coagulation disorders, platelet dysfunction, anticoagulant therapy, thrombocytopenia, hemodynamic instability, local infection at the site of blood harvest or graft injection, hepatitis, and patients who are prone to keloid formation.